About GLIDE Living Legacy

 For over 50 years, GLIDE has been breaking down barriers, raising the voices of those who have been silenced, and offering a place for all to come home.
 Our mission is to create a radically inclusive, just and loving community mobilized to alleviate suffering and break the cycles of poverty and marginalization.

 GLIDE is a radically inclusive church, a social justice organization, a movement for change and San Francisco’s premier provider of innovative services for marginalized populations.
-Founded over 50 years ago by Reverend Cecil Williams and Janice Mirikitani, GLIDE offers comprehensive support to San Francisco’s poor and homeless communities to help them overcome the barriers of poverty, violence, addiction, dependency and low self-worth.
-Under the further leadership of Executive Director Rita Shimmin, GLIDE has held steady the vision of supporting and uplifting the disenfranchised, and bringing about a better world for all, through the power of unconditional love.
+Founded over 50 years ago by Reverend Cecil Williams and Janice Mirikitani, and today under the leadership of President and CEO Karen Hanrahan, GLIDE offers comprehensive support to San Francisco’s poor and homeless communities to help them overcome the barriers of poverty, violence, dependency and low self-worth.
+GLIDE has held steady the vision of supporting and uplifting the disenfranchised, and bringing about a better world for all, through the power of unconditional love.

 Building on the charitable work of Glide Memorial United Methodist Church (est. 1929), and galvanized by the social justice vision of the Civil Rights Movement, GLIDE’s leadership and community members mobilized in the 1960s in response to the crises faced by residents of San Francisco’s Tenderloin and surrounding neighborhoods.

 Since that time, GLIDE has served as a moral compass for the San Francisco Bay Area, the nation and the world.
 Often regarded as the Bay Area’s Church, GLIDE Memorial may well be the largest progressive and “radically inclusive” megachurch in the United States, uplifting 2,000 people each Sunday and welcoming hundreds of community members into congregational life groups.

 Sunday Celebrations offer everyone a joyous, richly diverse

 experience of community, music and spiritual uplift.